andersoncarli/uniq/cpp/lib/BIGNUM_REFACTORING.md

 - [ ] Signed arithmetic fully functional
 - [ ] Performance improved 2-10x for large numbers (depending on operation)
 - [ ] Memory usage reduced by 20-30%
-- [ ] API complete with all standard BigNum operations
+- [ ] API complete with all standard BigNumber operations
 - [ ] Works on 32-bit and 64-bit platforms
 - [ ] Comprehensive error handling